matthewg42/Mutila/README.md

 * *SonicRanger* - a basic wrapper around the code necessary to calculate the range of an object, done in the same style as other Mutila classes (with pins passes in a constructor and initialized in a begin() member).
 * *EMASonicRanger* - periodic sampling of the range value, smoothed using the exponential moving average method.

+### Heartbeat

+Mutila's *Heartbeat* class can be used to blink and LED with variable patterns to give some diagnostic information about the state of the program without needed a more sophisticated display.

+### Mode System

+A *Mode* is a kind of sub-program which has distinct startup, shutdown and update routines.
+For example, your program might have a special setup mode which suspends normal operations while settings are altered.
+The *ModeManager* can be used to switch between such mutually exclusiive modes while keeping your main loop clean and simple.

+Modes may be arranged in a hierarchical manner using the *ParentMode* class.
+This can be useful when building hierarchical menu systems which a couple of buttons.

 ## Author & License